ap-csp-whs-2024-2025/intro-assignment-knguyen236/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is that I can solve a rubix cube in around a minute.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: Would you reccomend taking Calculus 3 Multivaraible?
-* List your sports and extracurriculars you participate in
+* List your sports and extracurriculars you participate in Tennis
+Badminton